'How to Measure' for your sliding wardrobe doors

 This is the easiest to measure and install.
 If you have skirting’s, you will need to remove a portion where the doors touch the wall, or install wall liners as in ‘Option 2’.

 We recommend this if you walls are not vertical, and floor is not flat (or if you are installing on top of carpet).
-We can supply wall and floor liners in 15mm or 18mm MFC in most colours.
+We can supply wall and floor liners in 18mm MFC in most colours.
 Pack out the liners to create vertical and horizontal surfaces.
 Calculate your measurements from inside the liners.

 Option 3: Wall to End Panels

-We have a range of 15 or 18mm MFC end panels, or alternatively, use MDF and decorate to exactly match your wall colour.
+We have a range of 18mm MFC end panels, or alternatively, use MDF and decorate to exactly match your wall colour.
 End panels can be used in conjunction with ‘Wall and Floor Liners’ as shown in Option 2.

 Option 4: Using Infill’s